John W. Springer: Personal life

-Eliza Clifton Hughes
+first wife - Eliza Clifton Hughes

 On June 17, 1891, he married Eliza Clifton Hughes, whose father was Colonel William E. Hughes of Dallas, Texas.
 Springer handled business matters for his father-in-law's ranch and cattle business.
 Eliza and John had two daughters, Annie Clifton and Sarah Elizabeth, but Sarah died before her first birthday.
 Annie was born in Dallas on December 22, 1892.
 The Springers and Eliza's parents, Annie and Colonel William Hughes, moved to Denver in 1896.
 Eliza had tuberculosis and they moved to Colorado for her health, and Annie often lived with her grandparents.
 Springer bought a house at 1801 Williams Street, Denver in 1896.
 Eliza died on May 22, 1904.
 Annie lived most of the time with her grandparents, due to her father's "busy, on-the-go" lifestyle.
 She inherited her mother's fortune in 1907.